Webyx-Co/coding-conventions/README.md

 ## Git
 ### Branches
-Our default branch name is "main".
-Ir order to your `git init` always use that terminology, just run the command bellow on yor machine.
+We use as our default branch name the word "main".
+Ir order to your `git init` always use that terminology, just run the command bellow on your machine.

 ```git config --global init.defaultBranch main```